frankieali/open-legend-compendium/flaws/README.md

   "data": { {Object} - An object containing all the other datails for this entry
-    "Source": {string} - The source book where this entry originates from. e.g.: "Open Legend: Core Rules" "Category": {string: "Flaws"} - The category this entry falls into "description": {string} - A detailed description of this flaw }
+    "Source": {string} - The source book where this entry originates from. e.g.: "Open Legend: Core Rules" "Category": {string: "Flaws"} - The category this entry falls into "data-description": {string} - A detailed description of this flaw }
 }
 ```